votacom/alps-relayed/README.md

-# asd1025-relayed
+# alps-relayed
-Input selection circuit replacing the Alps ASD-1015 motor switch in Pioneer's A-50xR amplifiers, using fast relays.
+Input selection circuit board replacing the Alps ASD-1015 motor switch (and possibly others) in Pioneer's A-50xR amplifiers (and possibly others), using fast relays.
 The switching circuit supports the amplifier's native remote control and is faster than the motor switch (typically 42 milliseconds on average).

 ![3D rendering of the circuit board version 2, top view](asd1025-relayed-v2/rendering1.png)
 ![3D rendering of the circuit board version 2, bottom view](asd1025-relayed-v2/rendering2.png)